 “On Thursday, Sacramento Bee’s editorial board continued its penchant for low-brow insult by calling attendees of a recent anti-social-distancing event ‘dimwits.’
 A month earlier, its opinion page editor referenced the ‘middle finger’ to express disdain for California Attorney General Xavier Becerra being considered for a White House Cabinet post.”

 Retention of this bullet would have more fully underscored the point of my piece.
 That is that coarse or imprudent rhetoric is not limited to our elected officials.
-It can be found among many different pillars of our community, including our local media who has as much of a responsibility in setting the tone of public discourse as our elected officials and unelected deputy sheriffs (as mentioned in the essay).
+It can be found among many different pillars of our community, including our local media who has as much responsibility in setting the tone of public discourse as our elected officials and unelected deputy sheriffs (as mentioned in the essay).

-As a long-time member of the journalistic profession, I feel journalists have even greater responsibility to cut through and rise above the more insulting and crass rhetoric of our time.
-Our highest calling is to inform, clarify and expose abuses big and small, and this simply cannot happen if the quality of our expression replicates the over-excited rantings of partisans or a mob.
+As a proud, long-time member of the journalistic profession, I feel journalists have even greater responsibility to cut through and rise above the more insulting and crass rhetoric of our time.
+Our highest calling is to inform, clarify and expose abuses big and small, and this simply cannot happen if the quality of our expression replicates the over-excited rantings of paid partisans or a mob.

 But in noting this deletion from my essay, let me be clear that I do not put the SNR in the same category as the Bee.
 Far from it.
 SNR regularly features much laudatory journalism worthy of your support through an urgently needed donation.
 I have donated myself to assist them through these difficult times caused by COVID, and I recommend you do the same.